ph4r05/booltest/README.md

     --generator-folder ../bool-cfggens/ --generator-path ../bool-cfggens/crypto-streams_v2.3-13-gff877be
 ```

-For all [CryptoStreams] configuration files located under `../bool-cfggens/` it generates Booltest tests
+For all [CryptoStreams] configuration files located under `../bool-cfggens/` it generates BoolTest tests
 with parameters:

 ```